-The Dunlop Flash 2016 padel racket goes under the sieve of Padel Magazine and many testers of this racket.
+The racket padel Dunlop Flash 2016 comes under the scrutiny of Padel Magazine and many testers of this racket.

 First of all, the Dunlop Flash 2016 takes over the program of the old Dunlop Flash 2015.
 Never change a winning team.
 If the look has evolved, the racket remains substantially the same with an access program rather on the attack, even if it remains perfectly malleable.